nikolaiwest/pyscrew/docs/scenarios/s01_thread-degradation.md

 This research is part of the funding program ["Data competencies for early career researchers"](https://www.bmbf.de/DE/Forschung/Wissenschaftssystem/Forschungsdaten/DatenkompetenzenInDerWissenschaft/datenkompetenzeninderwissenschaft_node.html).

-More information regarding the research project is available our [project homepage](https://prodata-projekt.de/).
+More information regarding the research project is available at [prodata-projekt.de](https://prodata-projekt.de/).

 ## License